RKNJL/vroomi-security-audit/README.md

 MIT License.
 See LICENSE for details.

 👤 Author
-[Brett Strassner] — AI Security Capstone Project, April 2026
+[B Strassner] — AI Security Capstone Project, April 2026

 "We replaced average-loss calculations with catastrophe modeling to expose the hidden tail risk that traditional models miss."